Partnerships with Primary Schools

-Richard Cobden Primary School, Camden; Edith Neville Primary School, Somers Town; Brookfield Primary School, Camden; Christ Church Primary School, Camden; Fitzjohn’s Primary School, Camden; St. Saviour’s Primary School, Westminster; Our Lady of Muswell Hill Primary School, Haringey; The Family School (Anna Freud Centre), Islington
+Richard Cobden Primary School, Camden; Edith Neville Primary School, Camden; Christ Church Primary School, Camden; Rosary Catholic Primary School, Westminster; Fitzjohn’s Primary School, Camden; Hungerford Primary School, Islington

 Community Partnerships Coordinator

 The Hall Community Partnerships Coordinator spends on average three days per week in selected partnership schools.
 Her role there is to support learning and teaching ‘on the ground’, either leading or providing input to timetabled lessons, clubs and workshops herself (eg. support for Years 3, 4 and 5 Literacy; DT and Art, Drama and Life Skills sessions across the year groups) or channelling The Hall’s growing network of contributors within the partnership organisation.

 Hall Parent Support

 Hall parents support various partnership school based activities, such as the Reading Support Scheme at Richard Cobden Primary in Camden; approximately thirty Hall parents are involved, giving their time to support Reception and Year 1 children reading every week day throughout term time.
-In addition parents will soon run a Book Club there for the Year 5s.
-A former pharmacist Hall parent also runs Science sessions and The Hall’s Actor-in -Residence provides Life Skills and Drama sessions during lesson time.
-At Edith Neville Primary in Somers Town, Hall parents will be starting up and running a new Numeracy Support group from September 2017.
+In addition parents provide maths and literacy support in Edith Neville Primary and Christ Church Primary.
+The Hall’s Actor-in -Residence provides Life Skills and Drama sessions during lesson time.

 Hall Teacher and Pupil Support